Our Executive Team

 Shirley leads quality assurance visits to all the Star schools.
 She also co-ordinates the education due diligence process for prospective Star schools.

 Shirley Gornall joined Star Academies from Ofsted, where she was Senior Her Majesty’s Inspector with responsibility for the quality assurance of inspections in the North West region.
 Shirley led inspections of primary and secondary schools and academies, and inspected local authority school improvement services.

 Before joining Ofsted, Shirley was a school improvement adviser for a local authority, a role in which she had particular responsibility for English and literacy across primary and secondary schools; she also advised headteachers and governing bodies on leadership and management.
 She originally trained as a secondary English teacher, has led a very successful English department and been a senior leader in a high-performing school.

-Amanda Bailey – Executive Director: Star Institute
+Amanda Bailey – Executive Director: Finance and Operations (CFO)

 Amanda previously worked for Ambition School Leadership (formerly Teaching Leaders and Future Leaders) where she was Head of Coaching.
 Her responsibilities included the design of coaching resources and the recruitment and development of the team of coaches serving leadership development programmes for middle and senior leaders.
 Prior to this, Amanda worked as Chief Operating Officer for a multi-academy trust where the Teaching School was part of her strategic responsibility.